 It’s easy to quit your dream when everything about dreaming big requires that you change and grow.
 So many of us are resistant to change.
-Change is scary so we want everything to stay the same–even when it might not be good for us.
+Change is scary, so we want everything to stay the same–even when it might not suit us.
 We want our children to stay young and those we love to live forever.
 Life doesn’t work that way.
 Going after your dreams pushes this fact up in your face.

-Heather of 8 Women Dream came to dreaming by way of wanting to sell the beautiful jewelry she once created.
+Photographer and entrepreneur Heather Montgomery came to dreaming by way of wanting to sell the beautiful jewelry she once created.
 She did sell quite a bit of it before deciding that the jewelry business didn’t appeal to her as a dream anymore.
-The idea of having to grow her jewelry line and change her life into what it needed to become was beyond what she wanted to do at the time which sent her into a bit of a dream-identity crises.
+The idea of growing her jewelry line and changing her life into what it needed to become was beyond what she wanted to do then, which sent her into a bit of a dream-identity crisis.

-She looked at selling products online and everything she tried didn’t resonate with her soul.
-It wasn’t until she approached becoming an empty-nester that Heather made the decision to get healthy and fit.
-Through losing 100 pounds her real dream sort of fell into her lap.
+She looked at selling products online, and everything she tried didn’t resonate with her soul.
+It wasn’t until she approached becoming an empty nester that Heather decided to get healthy and fit.
+After losing 100 pounds, her real dream sort of fell into her lap.

-If Heather had resisted change she wouldn’t be where she is today — coaching other women in taking control of their heath and fitness and showing them it’s possible after the age of 40.
+If Heather had resisted change, she wouldn’t be where she is today — coaching other women to take control of their health and fitness and showing them it’s possible after age 40.

-Lisa started out on 8 Women Dream wanting to write and publish a book.
-She succeeded on the book writing part only to get stuck at the editing before publishing.
+Author, Life coach, and public speaker Lisa Powell Graham started her dream journey wanting to write and publish a book.
+She succeeded in the book writing part only to get stuck at the editing before publishing.
 There the book dream stayed.
 Lisa had to begin a new dream journey and search for what it is that she wants most from life.
 The journey has taken her down a road where she now owns commercial real estate property.

-8 Women Dream’s Iman moved across several states to recreate a new version of her dream.
-Sue left family and life-long friends to move with her husband and start a new life in South Africa.
-Natahsa left Australia for the UK and watched her daughter begin school.
-Kelly has steadfastly stayed a speaker, but her dream requires that she spend a great deal of time on the road.
+Artist and photographer Iman Woods moved across several states to recreate a new version of her dream.
+South African motivational speaker Sue Faith Levy left her family and life-long friends to move in with her husband and start a new life.
+World travel writer Natasha vonGeldern left Australia for the UK and watched her daughter begin school.
+Keynote speaker Kelly Swanson has steadfastly stayed a speaker, but her dream requires that she spend a great deal of time on the road.

 Oprah’s dream was to have a platform that she could use for a purpose greater than herself.
-Keeping that dream in mind she was able to roll with the changes to create the life she dreamed.
+Keeping that dream in mind, she could roll with the changes to create the life she dreamed of.

 Deepak Chopra began his career as the chief of medicine at New England Memorial Hospital (now called the Boston Regional Medical Center).
-After a meeting with transcendental mediation guru, Maharishi Mahesh Yogi, Chopra quit his job at New England Memorial Hospital and started the Maharishi Ayur-Veda Products International, a company that specialized in alternative products, like herbal teas and oils.
+After meeting with transcendental mediation guru Maharishi Mahesh Yogi, Chopra quit his New England Memorial Hospital job and started Maharishi Ayur-Veda Products International.
+This company specialized in alternative products, like herbal teas and oils.
 (Source: biography.com)

-Both Oprah and Deepak allowed their dream journey to work out the details of how their dreams would manifest.
-They were both willing to change and take big risks secure in the belief that the outcome would somehow deliver the dream.
+Both Oprah and Deepak allowed their dream journey to determine how their dreams would manifest.
+They were both willing to change and take big risks, secure in the belief that the outcome would somehow deliver the dream.

 They were open to change.